-Emil Hermann Fischer, more commonly known as Emil Fischer, was an eminent German chemist.
-He received the 1902 Nobel Prize for Chemistry for his influential research regarding the purines and the carbohydrates.
+Emil Hermann Fischer, more commonly known as Emil Fischer, was an eminent German organic chemist.
+He received the 1902 Nobel Prize for Chemistry for his influential research regarding purines and sugars.

 Early Life and Education:

 Born in Euskirchen near Bonn, Germany on 9th October in 1852, Emil Fischer’s father, Lorenz Fischer, was a local businessman who initially wanted his son to follow in his footsteps.
 Quickly realizing that his son had no grasp of business, his father then encouraged Emil to study chemistry.

 Fischer started attending the University at Bonn in 1871, where took the classes of Rudolf Clausius and August Kekule.
 In 1872, together with his cousin Otto Fischer, he moved to the University of Strasbourg and studied chemistry under Adolph von Baeyer.
 He earned his doctorate in 1874, his doctoral thesis concerning the chemistry of dyestuffs and colors.
 Fischer stayed on at Strasbourg, working as a research assistant for Bayer.

 In 1875, Fischer discovered the first hydrazine derivative compound, phenylhydrazine.
 He also synthesized many other derivatives of hydrazine that would later become useful in the dye making industry.

 Contributions and Achievements:

 Fischer followed Baeyer to Munich in 1875 as an assistant, becoming a Privatdozent (unpaid lecturer) in 1878, and an assistant professor in 1879.
 During his time in Munich Fischer continued his research on hydrazines.
 Together with his cousin Otto, Fisher demonstrated that rosaniline and related dyes were derivatives of triphenylmethane.